dbaldridge-lab/htcf/spack.md

 spack find -x
 ```
 Add spack packages, seperating each with a space.
-Use @ to denote version of a spack spec:
+Use @ to denote version:
 ```
 spack add samtools python@3.10.4  # add spack packages
 ```